magicleap/ml1-spectator-mode/Documentation/GettingStarted.md

 <br/>

-### Create A Co-Location Network Experience
+## Create A Co-Location Network Experience
-In this section we will use Photon and the included Network Anchors package to create a multi-user, co-located experience.
+In this section we will use Photon and the included Network Anchors package to create a multi-user, co-located scene.

 <br/>